curl/everything-curl/usingcurl-verbose.md

 ## Verbose mode

-If your curl command doesn't execute or return what you expected it to, your first gut reaction should always be to run the command with the `-v / --verbose` option to get more information.
+If your curl command does not execute or return what you expected it to, your first gut reaction should always be to run the command with the `-v / --verbose` option to get more information.